Gemba/skyscraper/docs/CONFIGINI.md

 Look below to find a thorough description of all options and sections available in the `/home/<USER>/.skyscraper/config.ini` configuration file.
 These options will then be applied whenever running Skyscraper with the `Skyscraper` command.

-Please take note that almost all of these options are set at a useful default as documented here (and can therefore be left out) and should only be set if your use case requires it.
+Almost all of these options are set at a useful default as documented here (and can therefore be left out) and should only be set if your use case requires it.

 !!! warning